mrochon/copilot_react/README.md

    - Run `npm install` to ensure all dependencies are installed
    - Check TypeScript configuration in `tsconfig.json`

+4. **'Hello' not spoke on initial load.**
+   - Select the Key or I icon in address bar and change site permissions to allow play at load (Sound->Allow)

 ### Getting Help

 - Check the browser console for detailed error messages